Link to Janus

 NB: Since August 2013 the entire edited text of the Manipulus florum has been available for searching with Janus.

 Users are invited to test how Janus works by copying and pasting a sample text into the Janus search window in order to generate an intertextuality report.
-The text, provided in MSWord, is a transcription of the first chapter of the Lucula noctis by Giovannni Dominici (early 15th c.) from the public domain edition by Edmund Hunt (1940).
+The text, provided in MSWord, is a transcription of the first chapter of the Lucula noctis by Giovannni Dominici (early 15th c.) from the critical edition of Edmund Hunt (1940).
 The report will demonstrate Dominici's use of the Manipulus florum as his intermediate source for three quotations in this short chapter (Philosophia h, Sapiencia uel sciencia ap and Sapiencia uel sciencia ar), and his possible use of a fourth quotation (Regimen siue regere p).
 Two additional hits (#5 and #6 on the intertextuality report) are coincidental.
-A revised edition of Hunt's critical edition that highlights for the author's reception of the Manipulus florum is provided on the editor's Lucula noctis Project website.
+A revised edition of Hunt's critical edition that highlights the author's reception of the Manipulus florum is provided on the editor's Lucula noctis Project website.